groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.7-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.7.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.7.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  ****Process Events arguments were updated with properties to set and check cancellation of progression.** **
     Public class **ProcessProgressEventArgs **was updated with Boolean property **Cancel **and now **supports cancellation of different processes like signing, verification and searching**.
 Public class **ProcessCompleteEventArgs **was updated with read only Boolean property **Canceled **that **indicates if process (signing, verification and searching) was canceled**.

     **ProcessProgressEventArgs proeprties**

+    ```csharp
     /// <summary>
     /// Gets or sets a value indicating whether the process should be canceled.
     /// </summary>
     public bool Cancel { get; set; }
+    ```

     The property **Cancel** should be set to true value in corresponding event for singing, verification or searching in case when process requires cancellation.

     **ProcessProgressEventArgs proeprties**

+    ```csharp
     /// <summary>
     /// Represents flag if process was canceled.
     /// </summary>
     public bool Canceled { get; private set; }
+    ```

     The property **Canceled** will be set to true value in case when user discarded/ canceled process over Progress event with **Cancel **property.